Awards and Honors Conferred at the 123rd Annual Meeting

-Established in 1995, this prize honors the Beveridge family's long-standing commitment to the AHA and to K–12 teaching.
+Established in 1995, this prize honors the Beveridge family’s long-standing commitment to the AHA and to K–12 teaching.
 Friends and family members endowed this award to recognize excellence and innovation in elementary, middle, and secondary school history teaching, including career contributions and specific initiatives.
 The individual can be recognized either for individual excellence in teaching or for an innovative initiative applicable to the entire field.
 It is offered on a two-cycle rotation: in even-numbered years, to an individual; in odd-numbered years, to a group.
-The prize was first offered in 1996, and in 2007 it is awarded to a group of history teachers.
+The prize was first offered in 1996, and in 2008 was awarded to an individual teacher.

 Herbert Feis Award for Distinguished Contributions to Public History